I moved to the Roanoke Valley in 1982. That was also when the place started going downhill.

 In his presentation last week, Fralin talked about how in the ’80s and ’90s “things looked pretty bleak.”
 The companies that funded many of the high-paying jobs in the valley were gone or going.
 But some cities across the country were going in the opposite direction, and they tended to be ones with research universities, something that Roanoke didn’t have.
 “It’s pretty clear to me that high-quality education and research could really, really change the trajectory of the valley,” Fralin said.
 That was the impetus behind trying to create a medical school and biomedical research institute in Roanoke.
 The first class for the medical school entered in 2010, so this is all still new, in historical terms.
 Already, though, the institute has put its name on the global research map, both through its research and by hosting international conferences (another one is coming up later in May).
 “Now we need to focus on increasing its size,” Fralin told the group.
 And not just the size of the research institute, but the whole life sciences research ecosystem in Roanoke — something that didn’t even exist a dozen years ago.

-We’re presently waiting for the General Assembly to produce a state budget for the next two years – the Republican-controlled House and the Democratic-controlled Senate are a loggerheads over the whether to repeal the state tax on food, so it’s hard to agree on spending if you don’t know how much you have to spend in the first place.
+We’re presently waiting for the General Assembly to produce a state budget for the next two years – the Republican-controlled House and the Democratic-controlled Senate are at loggerheads over whether to repeal the state tax on food, so it’s hard to agree on spending if you don’t know how much you have to spend in the first place.
 Both chambers’ budgets, though, include $15.7 million to build lab space in Roanoke.
 That’s on top of $1.1 million that’s already been raised, along with a partnership commitment from Johnson & Johnson, to build labs in the New River Valley, as well.
 The city has also put up $1.9 million toward the project.
 (Megan Schnabel wrote about all that.)
 Nothing in Richmond is ever certain until the ink has dried on the governor’s signature, but if both versions of the budget include the same amount for that lab space, that sure seems to suggest that funding is likely.

 Here’s why that’s important.
 John Newby, the CEO of the Virginia Biotechnology Association, told the group last week that 98% of all lab space in the “biotech corridor” in neighboring Maryland is already taken.
 “That’s an opportunity for Virginia,” he said.
 In other words, the “Field of Dreams” principle seems to apply.
 If you build it, they will come.
 “We can attract a lot of companies by investing a modest amount of money in lab space,” he said.
 (Of course, Maryland isn’t exactly sitting still.
 The Baltimore Sun reported late last year about how that city is trying to build more space.)